cloudbees/jenkins-docker/README.md

     docker ps

-If you with to use a volume outside to store your workspace, you can with bind mounting and setting the JENKINS_HOME directory.
+If you with to use a volume outside to store your workspace, you can with bind mounting and setting the JENKINS_HOME directory environment variable.

+Take a look at http://docker.io for more details.